South Carolina accident data, no two car accidents are the same. Our car accident attorneys know crashes differ in many ways, including the:

 The type of impact can often point to the cause of the crash and explain the severity of injuries suffered by victims.
 Examples are:

 - T-bone collisions – When a car smashes into the side of another vehicle.
 Intersection accidents often are T-bone collisions.
-The crash may be due to a driver running through a red light or stop sign.
+The collision occurring may be due to a driver running through a red light or stop sign.
 The lack of side protection in most cars can make these particularly frightening crashes.

-- Rear-end crashes – In most of these crashes, the driver who runs into the other car is at fault due to speeding, tailgating or failing to keep a proper lookout.
+- Rear-end crashes – In most of these rear endings, the driver who runs into the other car is at fault due to speeding, tailgating or failing to keep a proper lookout.
 Facial and whiplash injuries are common in these crashes.
 More severe injuries may result from the car being pushed into other traffic.

 - Sideswipes – When a car scrapes the side of another car, knocking the car off the road or into oncoming traffic.
 This type of impact is common in interstate accidents when drivers switch lanes or merge carelessly while traveling at high speed.